 Over time, the Iowa Legislature has modified the process and calculation of taxable valuations for various classifications of property.
 For example, in 2013 maximum annual taxable value growth due to revaluation of residential and agricultural property was reduced from 4% to 3%, rollback calculations were modified, a new multi-residential classification was created, and an appropriation made to replace some lost tax revenue due to rollbacks.
 In 2019, the process for hearings on total maximum property tax dollars under certain levies in the City's budget was modified and a super-majority vote required to raise taxes above a prescribed formula.
 In 2021, the multi-residential classification was removed, and a phase out of the appropriation for rollback initiated.
 In 2023, SF 181 was signed into law by the Governor on February 20, 2023, effective upon enactment.
 SF 181 reduces the residential rollback for the 2022 assessment year (affecting Fiscal Year 2023-24) from 56.4919% to 54.6501%.
 This will result in a reduction in taxable valuation in the residential, commercial, industrial and railroad property classes upon which the City levies property taxes.
+Due to the impact on the City's budgetary process, the SF181 extended the budget certification deadline for the City from March 31 to April 30, 2023 (for Fiscal Year 2023-24 only).

-On May 4, 2023, the Governor signed House File 718 (HF 718), a property tax reform law aimed at reducing property tax growth in Iowa.
-Among other things, HF 718 permanently consolidates a number of existing city property tax levies and creates a new adjusted city general fund levy (ACGFL).
+On May 4, 2023, the Governor signed House File 718 ("HF 718"), a property tax reform law aimed at reducing property tax growth in Iowa.
+Among other things, HF 718 permanently consolidates a number of existing city property tax levies and creates a new adjusted city general fund levy ("ACGFL").
 To control the growth of property taxes, the new ACGFL is subject to potential limitation or reduction by constraining growth by 2% or 3% each year depending on if certain growth triggers are met or exceeded during the prior year.
 The levy limitation is only applicable Fiscal Year 2025 through Fiscal Year 2028 and will be specific to each City.
 For Fiscal Year 2024, the City will calculate the new ACGFL as the baseline rate and the first annual ACGFL adjustment will begin Fiscal Year 2025.
 The ACGFL rates for Fiscal Years 2025 through 2028 are based on growth in city taxed value and the previous year's city tax rate.
 Beginning in Fiscal Year 2029, all cities go to a \$8.10 ACGFL maximum and the levy limitation calculation ceases.
 Certain levies like debt service, pensions, employee benefits, and capital improvement reserve fund are not included in the new ACGFL limitation.